apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 resend the STEK key.
 The plugin uses the TSSslTicketKeyUpdate call to update ATS with the last two STEK's it has received.

 All communication over the Redis channel is encrypted with a preshared key.
-All the ATS boxes participating in the session resuse must have access to that preshared key.
+All the ATS boxes participating in the session reuse must have access to that preshared key.

 Building
 ========